 '''

-class BadgeAssertion(models.Model):
+class BadgeAssertion (models.Model):

 """

 Tracks badges on our side of the badge baking transaction

 """

 user = models.ForeignKey(User)

 badge_class = models.ForeignKey(BadgeClass)

 data = JSONField()

 backend = models.CharField(max_length=50)

 image_url = models.URLField()

-assertion_url = models.URLField()
+assertion_url = models.URLField(

 '''

-- 3. In the lms.env.json and cms.env.json files, set the value of BADGING\BACKEND as a dot-separated python path specification to the object that you use to create and assign badges. - 4.
+- 3. In the lms.yml and studio.yml files, set the value of BADGING_BACKEND as a dot-separated python path specification to the object that you use to create and assign badges. - 4.
 When you have finished modifying your configuration files for the badge generator, restart the Studio and Learning Management System processes so that the updated environment configurations are loaded.